delmic/odemis/doc/develop/backend-api.rst

     .. py:attribute:: external

-        *(VA, choice of True, False or None)* whether the "external" signal, to indicate that Odemis is taking control of the scanning, is enabled (True), disabled (False), or automatically enabled whenever a scanning takes place (None).
+        *(VA, choice of True, False or None, optional)* whether the "external" signal, to indicate that Odemis is taking control of the scanning, is enabled (True), disabled (False), or automatically enabled whenever a scanning takes place (None).
 When it's disabled, the standard user interface of